sophieberkhout/RRP-datasimulation/README.md

 ### Prerequisites

-If you want to run the code yourself (not necessary to see the Shiny App, see link above).
+If you want to run the code yourself.

 ```
 library(shiny)